speedruncomorg/api/README.md

 (each user has one and if you want to do stuff on behalf of other users, they need to give their API key to your app).
 See [authentication](authentication.md) for more information.

+All requests to the API are subject to [rate limits](throttling.md).

 The API is versioned, the version is reflected in the URL you use.
 The API root, http://www.speedrun.com/api will redirect you to the current version.
 We promise to do our best to never break a once published version of our API (sometimes we extend the current API with new